TomaszWoloszyn983/shopping-list-application/README.md

 ### **Checkbox issue**

-A problem occured when I tried to display forms in Materialize templates.
+A problem occured when I tried to display forms using Materialize templates.
 The template did not display checkboxes correctly in all of my forms.

 ![Checkbox issue](documentation/images/bugs_and_errors/issue_no_checkboxes.jpg)